handsontable/hyperformula/docs/guide/custom-functions.md

 // define functions inside this plugin public static implementedFunctions = {
     'HYPER': {
-    // this method's functionality will be defined in the next step
+    // this method's functionality will be defined below
       method: 'hyper',
     }
   };